IAMMONKEY21/Blooket-Hack-1/README.md

 <h3 align="center">The best Blooket hacks.</h3>

 #### Made by VirescentOverlord (Overlord).
 This is purley for education purposes.
-- 📫 Have a problem? **Just open an issue and I will do my best to respond.**
+- 📫 Having a problem? **Just open an issue and I will do my best to respond.**

 ## How To Use:
 #### Desktop: